 Singapore is a vibrant cosmopolitan city/state that has emerged as one of Asia’s economic powerhouses.
 Supporting a diverse and multi-lingual population of approximately 4.1 million, Singapore’s urban landscape of glass, steel, concrete, and highways displays a framework of strong western influences with a Chinese heart.

-Boston University students have the opportunity to study for a semester or an academic year at the National University of Singapore (NUS), one of Asia’s leading universities.
+Boston University students also have the opportunity to study for a semester or an academic year at the National University of Singapore (NUS), one of Asia’s leading universities.
+Students participating in the National University of Singapore Exchange are able to select from a broad range of courses offered at NUS allowing students from a variety of majors at BU to attend.

 Visit BU Abroad Singapore for specific programs and more details.